UntitledModGame/umg-mods/lootplot.s0.content/_planning/XMAS_BETA_CHANGES.md

 - Axes: (target-items)
     - (Buffed every 4 activations)
 - Spear items (give global mult?)
-    - (Buffed every 2 activations?)
+    - (Buffed every 3 activations?)
 - Hammer-items (same as Axes; but with global-mult)
-    - (Buffed every 4 activations)
+    - (Buffed every 8 activations)

 NEW MINERAL TYPE: "Cobalt"
-Cobalt needs 1 mana to activate.
+Cobalt needs 1 mana to scale.
 It has EXCELLENT base-points and scaling.
 (Otherwise its identical to iron)

 - Rework chubby-cat.
 Its currently too *non-emergent.*

 - Change key-balloon.
 It's garbage design.

+- Remove ALL uses of `mult-buff`.
+It's bad design!!!!
+(replace with soemthing else)

-- Design new mult-items
+- Design new global mult-items

 ------